Deploy PostgreSQL in 5 minutes

 - user2

-external: true # create LoadBalancer service if true (with public IP)
+external: true # create service LoadBalancer if true (with public IP)

-# define PostgreSQL parameters
+# define parameters about postgresql

 postgresql: